 Plan Your Visit

-If you plan to visit the U.S. Capitol, it is important to plan ahead.
-Reservations are often required for tours, especially during peak season.
-Check the Capitol Visitor Center website for information on tour schedules, security regulations, and accessibility.
+If you plan to visit the U.S. Capitol, it actually matters more than it seems.
+In real terms, reservations are often required for tours, especially during peak season.
+Check the Capitol Visitor Center website for information on tour schedules, security regulations, and accessibility Worth keeping that in mind..

 Attend a Congressional Session